Willcox-Research-Group/rom-operator-inference-Python3/README.md

 ### Preprocessing Tools

-The `pre` submodule is a collection of common routines for preparing data to be used by the `ReducedModel` classes.
+The `pre` submodule is a collection of common routines for preparing data to be used by the `ROM` classes.
 None of these routines are novel, but they may be instructive for new Python users.

 - `pre.mean_shift(X)`: Compute the mean of the columns of `X` and shift `X` by that mean so that the result has mean column of zero.